 Pet Fee: $75 per stay

-Pet Restrictions: Up to 2 dogs per room, no weight limit
+Pet Restrictions: Up to 2 dogs, no weight limit

 Set on the shores of Lake Tahoe, The Landing Resort & Spa welcomes dogs with plush pet beds and bowls.
-Dogs can join their owners on the resort’s shuttle to downtown South Lake, in the pool area, and even inside the on-site restaurant, Jimmy’s at The Landing, which features a dedicated dog menu.
+Dogs can join their owners on the resort’s shuttle to downtown South Lake Tahoe, in the pool area, and even inside Jimmy’s at The Landing — the on-site restaurant — which features a dedicated dog menu.
+For a lakefront stay where your dog is genuinely included in the full resort experience rather than just tolerated, The Landing is one of the best options at Tahoe.

 Address: 9601 CA-1, Mendocino, CA 95460